CSCfi/qvain-api/README.md

 ## Introduction

-Qvain is a web application for description of metadata based on a [JSON schema](http://json-schema.org/).
-It is developed by the [National Library of Finland](https://www.kansalliskirjasto.fi/en) as part of the [FairData](https://fairdata.fi/) project.
+Qvain is the metadata editor for the [FairData](https://fairdata.fi/) project by the Finnish Ministry of Education and Culture.
+It has been developed by the National Library of Finland.

 This repository contains the server backend, written in the [Go](https://golang.org/) programming language.